Ipelly/callback_function/README.md

 •	Callback is a function that is to be executed after another function has already been executed.

-•	Any function which is passed as argument.
+•	Callback can be passed as an argument to another.

 •	Callback function enables async behaviour of whole code block with respect to callback function code block.
 However, callback function code block will excute synchonously.